 How do I request my refund?

-Students should send an email from their @drew.edu account to firstname.lastname@example.org.
-They should provide their Name and ID# with their request.
+Students should send an email from their @drew.edu account to firstname.lastname@example.org on or before Tuesday at 5:00pm to be included in the Thursday disbursement (refunds are processed once each week).
+Students should provide their Name and Drew ID# with their request.

-Can I just pick up my check instead of having it mailed?
+Can I just pick up my refund instead?

 Can my refund be paid to someone else?